vfabing/vfabing.github.io/_posts/2019-11-14-blazor-how-to-show-faster-a-blazor-webassembly-app-with-server-prerendering.markdown

 > You can find the whole content of this file on [GitHub](https://github.com/vfabing/blazor-workbox-pwa/blob/master/aspnetcore-prerendering/Pages/_Host.cshtml)

-Then in the `Startup.cs` file of our aspnetcore all, we need to add the necessary services in `ConfigureServices` for rendering our "Mvc" page as well as the `HttpClient` used by our Blazor app
+Then in the `Startup.cs` file of our aspnetcore app , we need to add the necessary services in `ConfigureServices` for rendering our "Mvc" page as well as the `HttpClient` used by our Blazor app
 :
 ```csharp
 services.AddMvc();